 - The addition of driftwood into your aquarium could definitely help safeguard and sustain a lower pH in your fish tank.
 As you can see, this is especially advantageous if you are an aq

-A plenty of fish need moderately acidic water conditions and adding driftwood in your fish tank is one of the helpful means to form such environment.
+Plenty of fish need moderately acidic water conditions and adding driftwood to your fish tank is one of the helpful means to form such an environment.

-It is worth mentioning that these bacteria are very indispensable as they disintegrate fish by-products into less harmful compounds that aids keep your aquarium inhabitants safe and healthy.
-Driftwood can guarantee a healthy outgrowth of the beneficial bacteria.
+It is worth mentioning that these bacteria are very indispensable as they disintegrate fish by-products into less harmful compounds that aids in keeping your aquarium inhabitants safe and healthy.
+Driftwood can guarantee a healthy outgrowth of beneficial bacteria.

 - Driftwood does a great job at bolstering the fish’s immune system.
 When this is submersed, the natural tannins will gradually percolate into the fish tank water.
 These tannins form a moderately acidic habitat that assists in warding off ailment-causing bacteria.

 Essentially, the tannins discharged could also enhance the available oxygen in the water line and this would better stimulate the immune system of the fish.